vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

 doing it.
 This includes any planning for additional things I hope to do in the trip after the appointment.

-### (recovery / documentation and processing) Reminder to execute the dental self-exam checklist and document the dental cleaning on the evening of the cleaning
+### (recovery / documentation and processing) Reminder to document the dental cleaning on the evening of the cleaning

-The reminder is to execute the [dental self-exam checklist](../checklists/dental-self-exam-checklist.md) and log it as usual in the [logs](../logs/dental-self-exam-checklist-log.md), then also document the dental cleaning event itself.
+I should document the dental cleaning as soon as I can.

-If I am time-constrained, I should priorize documentation of the dental cleaning itself.
 If I don't even have time to fully document the dental cleaning, I should note key points to myself to be fleshed out later.
-The dental self-exam checklist execution can be deferred by up to one week.

 For documentation, a few things to make sure to cover in addition to writing the document itself: